-In 2022, the 98th Percentile of 24-hour Block Average PM2.5 concentration was $15.3 \mu g/m^3$ which is below the 24-hour BC ambient air quality objective (BC AAQO) of $25 \mu g/m^3$.
-When the elevated particulate matter data during air quality advisories related to forest fires were excluded from the annual data, there was a 34% reduction of the 98th Percentile of 24-hour Block Average PM2.5 concentrations to $10.1 \mu g/m^3$, which is 40% of the BC AAQO.
-The annual average PM2.5 concentration was $4.8 \mu g/m^3$ which is below the annual BC AAQO of $8 \mu g/m^3$.
+In 2022, the 24-hour maximum $PM{2.5}$ concentration was 64 μg/m3 which exceeded the BC ambient air quality objective (BC AAQO) of 25 μg/m3.
+However, this maximum was recorded in September during an air quality advisory issued due to forest fire smoke in the area.
+When the elevated particulate matter data during air quality advisories related to forest fires were excluded from the annual data the 24-hour maximum $PM{2.5}$ concentration was 14 μg/m3 which is below the BC AAQO.
+The annual average $PM{2.5}$ concentration was 4.8 μg/m3 which is below BC AAQO of 8 μg/m3.